GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Cover
 - prefer vertical cover to low cover
 - vertical cover maximizes how long you can peek before being shot at
-- peeking from vertical cover exposes you to less angles at the same time
+- peeking from vertical cover exposes you to fewer angles at the same time
-- some covers can be shot through or destroyed based on its material and the weapon used
+- some covers can be shot through or destroyed based on their material and the weapon used

 ### Crosshair placement
 - aim at head level